ez4cast/ezforecast-factory/README.md

 # ezforecast-factory
-eZforecast with DAG workflows, scheduler, and more.
+eZforecast with DAG workflow, scheduler, and more.